 Note: Your unused sick leave is added to your service in calculating your retirement benefit (except for a deferred retirement benefit).
-See pages 23-26 for more information.

 5. What is the difference between DCPS teaching service and credited service?

 DCPS teaching service refers to your years working for the DCPS system and may include periods of leave, such as charter school leave, military leave, educational leave, and union leave and active military service.
 Credited service refers to certain other periods of work (e.g., in another school system) that can be purchased and may be applied under this Plan toward your retirement eligibility and benefit.